openvinotoolkit/open_model_zoo/demos/gesture_recognition_demo/python/README.md

 ## How It Works

-The demo application expects an gesture recognition model in the Intermediate Representation (IR) format.
+The demo application expects a gesture recognition model in the Intermediate Representation (IR) format.

 As input, the demo application takes: